Pay-with-Pi/Pay_with_Pi/README.md

 ```
 NODE_ENV: development
-Connected to MongoDB on:  mongodb://localhost:27017/Pay with Piapp-development
+Connected to MongoDB on:  mongodb://localhost:27017/Pay with Pi app-development
 App platform demo app - Backend listening on port 8000!
 CORS config: configured to respond to a frontend hosted on http://localhost:3314
 ```